drip-irrigation

 Read More

-Add to Favorites Using pure fresh water in the garden—while sending only “slightly used” grey water into the septic or sewer system—is considered wasteful in some situations.
-Where water is …
+Using pure, fresh water in the garden—while sending only “slightly used” grey water into the septic or sewer system—is considered wasteful in some situations.
+Where water is extremely scarce, some people consider it insane.

 Read More